AT HOP Cards

-Your daughter will be issued with a school diary at the beginning of the school year which not only serves as a weekly term diary, but it is also full of other information to assist her.
+Your daughter will be issued a school diary at the beginning of the year which not only serves as a weekly term diary, but is also full of other information to assist her.
 It includes the daily timetable of the school year with form times, period times, interviews, lunch and assembly times.

 Each student will be given a copy of their timetable.
 Students can utilise their school diaries to record their own timetables.
 Please be aware that one day per week is a ‘rotating’ timetable day.
 This will be explained to your daughter by her form teacher.
 You can also see the timetable via the Parent Portal.

 Junior Prize Giving is held in early December.
 The exact date will be published in the school newsletter in November.
 Please mark it on your calendar.

 Our school cafeteria provides a variety of food at breakfast, interval and lunch.
 A price list is on the board beside the café.
 Requests for dietary needs can be made.

 Scholarships are offered to current students attending St Mary’s College in Years 9-13.
 A scholarship booklet will be available to all students and families attending St Mary’s College to view in October, and details will be published in the school newsletter in early Term 4.